Non-generative Generalized Zero-shot Learning via Task-correlated Disentanglement and Controllable Samples Synthesis: Conclusions

 \section{Conclusions}

-In this paper, we propose a non-generative model, TPDSS, to perform the task-correlated feature disentanglement and diversity pseudo samples synthesis in the GZSL and the FSZU tasks.
-For disentanglement, the TPDSS uses the adversarial training of domain adaptation to achieve it.
-For synthesis, the TPDSS synthesizes diverse pseudo samples with certain characteristics.
+In this paper, we propose a non-generative model, TDCSS, to perform the task-correlated feature disentanglement and diversity pseudo samples synthesis in the GZSL and the FSZU tasks.
+For disentanglement, the TDCSS uses the adversarial training of domain adaptation to achieve it.
+For synthesis, the TDCSS synthesizes diverse pseudo samples with certain characteristics.
 The above mechanisms make our model achieve competitive performances in different tasks, and help people intuitively understand the role of different types of pseudo-samples in the knowledge transfer of ZSL.